ravimhzn/amp-tech-task/README.md

 ```aidl
 private val accessToken = "NEW_ACCESS_TOKEN" //Valid only 24 hours.
 ```
 - The amount returned by the transaction API is in pounds (£) instead of dollars ($).
-Therefore, I'll refer to it as the default currency for this task.
+Therefore, I'll refer to it as the default currency for this task to avoids currency conversion issues.
 - There is limited clarity on the Saving Goals API, which is why I've only simulated how the rounded-up amount would be transferred to Saving Goals (please refer to the screenshots below).
 Let me know if any further adjustments are needed.
 - Regarding the weekly transaction, I've taken it a step further by adding a calendar feature that allows the user to choose a date range, whether weekly or any custom range.